ReetuInkila/ViestitApp/README.md

 https://viestitapp.inkilareetu.fi/

-or you can test it locally after these steps.
+or you can test it locall testing enviroment after these steps.

 ```sh
 $ git clone https://github.com/ReetuInkila/ViestitApp.git